 - Student Challenges.
 If the student challenges the action taken by the Program Coordinator, as described in Section B, the student must, within 5 days of receipt of the Program Coordinator's decision, inform the Program Coordinator, in writing, of such a challenge.
-Upon the receipt of this notification, the Program Coordinator will consult with the Department Head and will implement review panel procedures as described above. - 2.
-Continuation of the Unacceptable Rating.
-If the Program Coordinator determines that there has not been sufficient improvement in the student's behavior to remove the unacceptable rating under the conditions stipulated in Section II, then the Program Coordinator will discuss with the advisor, the Department Head, the primary practicum or internship supervisor and Training Director (if applicable) possible courses of action to be taken. - a.
+Upon the receipt of this notification, the Program Coordinator will consult with the Department Head and will implement review panel procedures as described above. - Continuation of the Unacceptable Rating.
+If will communicate in writing to the student that the conditions for revoking the sanction have not been met.
+This written communication will include the course of action the Program Director has decided to implement.
+These courses of action may include any one of the following methods taken. - a.
 The Program Coordinator will communicate in writing to the student that the conditions for revoking the sanction have not been met.
 This written communication will include the course of action the Program Director has decided to implement.
 These courses of action may include any one of the following methods;